trealla-prolog/trealla-OLDv1/README.md

 ===============

-Trealla uses UTF-8 internally and this works well with modern operating systems that are already, or moving to, native UTF-8.
+Trealla uses UTF-8 internally and this works well with modern operating systems that are already [1], or moving to [2], native UTF-8.
 It aligns well with standard C as functions like strcmp/memcmp that require no special handling to respect codepoint order.
 This also works seemlesly with the implementation of double-quoted *strings* (ie. chars-list), DCGs, and